DavideMassidda/Discrete-LunarLander/README.md

 ![Landing on the Moon](images/landing.gif)

+According to the game rules, the play is solved when the total reward of an episode is at least equal to 200.

 ## The playing framework

 The **observation space** is the set of information describing the environment at each playing step (8-dimensional vector): the coordinates of the lander in x and y, its linear velocities in x and y, its angle, its angular velocity, and two booleans that represent whether each leg is in contact with the ground or not.